Marital Domestic Separation and Property Settlement Agreement Minor Children no Joint Property or Debts effective Immediately - Nebraska 2026

 Contact us

 Nebraska has a no-fault divorce law.
 The Judge does not decide who was wrong.
 The Judge determines custody, property, debt division and alimony, not who is at fault.
-A simple divorce can take about six months.
+This handbook outlines the basic steps to get a divorce.

 be ready to get more